Scandinavian York: Scandinavian rule reestablished 947–954

-The Earldom of York 954-1066
+The Earldom of York 954–1066

 Scandinavian domination came to an end when Eadred's forces killed Eric Bloodaxe at the Battle of Stainmore in 954.
-From then on the whole area was governed by earls, from the local nobility, appointed by the kings of England.
+The whole area was then governed by earls, from the local nobility, who were appointed by the kings of England.

 In 975 the king of England Edgar died suddenly.
 The succession was contested between his two sons Edward and Æthelred.
 Edward became king but was killed under suspicious circumstances in 978. Æthelred replaced him as ruler and in 1002 he was told that the Danish men in his territory "would faithlessly take his life, and then all his councillors, and possess his kingdom afterwards".
 In response, he ordered the deaths of all Danes living in England.
 The orders were carried out on 13 November 1002 (now known as the St Brice's Day massacre).

-It is thought that the massacre provoked the king of Denmark, Sweyn Forkbeard, to invade England in 1003.
+It is thought that the massacre provoked the king of Denmark, Sweyn Forkbeard, whose sister and brother-in-law are said to have been killed, to invade England in 1003.
 The onslaught continued until 1014 when Æthelred and his family were driven into exile and Sweyn installed as king of England.
 However he only reigned for five weeks before dying.